ethlau/CAMELS_generate_profiles/README.md

 This repo contains optimized code for calculating gas profiles in cosmological simulations using Cython for significant performance improvements.

-## Cython Files
+## Requirements

-1. `cython_src/process_halos.pyx` - The optimized Cython implementation of the profile calculation function
-2. `cython_src/setup.py` - Script to compile the Cython code
+1. cython
+2. illustris_python
+3. mpi4py
+4. astropy, scipy, numpy, h5py, tqdm

+## How to use:

 ### Compile the Cython Module